Instability of an inverse problem for the stationary radiative transport near the diffusion limit: The instability estimate

 which is exactly the function $\omega$ in Theorem~\ref{thm:MAIN}.
 We consider two cases.
 The first case, $\eps$ is sufficiently small,

 The second case, $\eps$ is not sufficiently small, we have

-The rest of proof is straightforward by applying Theorem~\ref{thm:MAIN}. \end{proof} \begin{remark} We also want to point out the H\"{o}lder type instability estimate in~\cite{chen2018stability} is similar to our Corollary~\ref{cor:HOLDER} as special cases.
-For the special case $s - \frac{d+4}{2} = 1$ and a fixed perturbation $\delta$ in the measurement operator $\Lambda$, if the Knudsen number $\eps$ is large compared to the perturbation in the sense $\eps \gg O(\delta \log \delta^{-1})$, the contribution of diffusion approximation $M_{1,mjnk}$ is dominated by that of transport $M_{2,mjnk}$.
-The authors in~\cite{chen2018stability} take the linearization which neglects the diffusion contribution term $M_{1,mjnk}$ and only consider the contribution from $M_{2,mjnk}$.
+The rest of proof is straightforward by applying Theorem~\ref{thm:MAIN}. \end{proof} \begin{remark} We also want to point out that the H\"{o}lder type instability estimate in~\cite{chen2018stability} is similar to our Corollary~\ref{cor:HOLDER} as special cases.
+For the special case $s - \frac{d+4}{2} = 1$ and a fixed perturbation $\delta$ in the measurement operator $\Lambda$, if the Knudsen number $\eps$ is large compared to the perturbation in the sense $\eps \gg O(\delta \log \delta^{-1})$, the contribution of diffusion approximation $M_{1,mjnk}$ is dominated by that of transport $M_{2,mjnk}$. {Especially if $\eps = \cO(1)$, although the Hilbert expansion is no longer valid, the estimate of $M_{2,mjnk}$ is still true from standard transport theory, which will always dominate the $M_{1,mjnk}$.} The authors in~\cite{chen2018stability} linearize the transport equation which takes into account the transport term $M_{2,mjnk}$ while neglecting the diffusion term $M_{1,mjnk}$.
 Hence the instability estimate only contains H\"{o}lder type.
-While for the situation $\eps$ is sufficiently small such that $\eps \ll O(\delta \log\delta^{-1})$, then $M_{1,mjnk}$ becomes dominant and therefore can not be simply dropped. \end{remark}
+However, when $\eps$ is sufficiently small such that $\eps \ll O(\delta \log\delta^{-1})$, then $M_{1,mjnk}$ becomes dominant and therefore can not be simply dropped. \end{remark}